 Day 5-6 Hiking in the Sierra Norte Mountains

 - 2 Breakfasts, 2 Lunches, 2 Dinners

-Drive to the small village of Benito Juarez to begin the 3 day trek in the Sierra Norte Mountains.
+Drive to the small village of Benito Juarez to begin the 3-day trek in the Sierra Norte Mountains.
 Hike among the alpine pine and descend to the lower cloud forests during your time in the Sierra Norte's.
-At an elevation ranging between 7,000 – 10,000 feet, this mountain range offers diverse terrain and ecosystems teeming with birdlife, wildflowers (orchids bloom in the spring and early summer), and forests of cedars, pine, and oak.
+At an elevation ranging from 7,000-10,000 feet, this mountain range offers diverse terrain and ecosystems teeming with birdlife, wildflowers (orchids bloom in the spring and early summer), and forests of cedars, pine, and oak.
 Pass through local farm fields of potatoes, beans, and wheat and witness the small-scale agriculture providing food to the villages in the Sierra Norte’s.
 Pueblos Mancomunados is an ecotourism project comprised of nature trails that follow the ancient routes used by the Zapotecs to connect the small villages.
-Community-owned lodges in eight villages host visitors, and provide an economic alternative to logging and large-scale ranching, major contributors to deforestation in the region.
+Community-owned lodges in eight villages host visitors and provide an economic alternative to logging and large-scale ranching, major contributors to deforestation in the region.
 Enjoy traditional meals and glimpses of the rich culture and lifestyles in the Oaxacan villages while trekking through the beautiful Sierra Norte Mountains.